-What You Need to Know About Rectal Bleeding
+What You Need to Know About Rectal Bleeding and Hemorrhoids

 Blood in the stool is a common problem, most often caused by anal fissures or hemorrhoids.
 When this occurs, the blood is typical bright red in color and easily noticed.
 After you have a bowel movement, you might see blood on your toilet paper, in the toilet bowl or on the stool itself.